|Pot roast. It's what's for dinner tonight! I love to serve it|

 with rye bread to soak up the wonderful gravy.

-This is one of my favorite ways to fix a chuck roast.
+This is one of many ways to fix a chuck roast.
 My grocer had them on sale so I grabbed one remembering the good ole days when the sale price was the regular price.

 Chuck roasts lend themselves to a long, slow braising time to break down the meat into tender, fall-apart, melt-in-your-mouth tenderness.
 Chances are, you have most of the ingredients on hand, a can of mushroom soup, a package of dry onion soup, a bit of sour cream and some canned mushrooms.
 Add sides of steamed carrots and mashed potatoes or noodles and you have an all-American meal!